pymc-devs/pymc/docs/source/contributing/developer_guide.md

                     transformed_name, transform.apply(distribution), total_size=total_size)

-note: after ``transform.apply(distribution)`` its ``.transform`` porperty is set to ``None``, thus making sure that the above call will only add one ``FreeRV``.
+note: after ``transform.apply(distribution)`` its ``.transform`` property is set to ``None``, thus making sure that the above call will only add one ``FreeRV``.
 In another word, you *cannot* do chain transformation by nested applying multiple transforms to a Distribution (however, you can use ``Chain`` transformation.